Malaysian animation: Modernisation and globalisation

-Currently, Malaysian animation are dominant and the largest one in ASEAN market, alongside Japanese and Western animation.
-Malaysia are regarded as the ASEAN hub for animation industry.
+Currently, Malaysian animation is dominant and the largest one in the ASEAN market, alongside Japanese and Western animation.
+Malaysia is regarded as the ASEAN hub for animation industry.
 Also, Malaysia became the first and only ASEAN country for its animated film to make it through the Academy Award nominations via Upin & Ipin: Keris Siamang Tunggal in 2020.
-This proved that Malaysia is now ready to compete with other dominant country in animation such as Japan and United States.
+This proved that Malaysia is now ready to compete with other dominant countries in animation such as Japan and the United States.

-Malaysian animation also have their own brand, called #AniMy to representing Animasi Malaysia and Kontinjen Animasi, special for National Day.
+Malaysian animation also have their own brand, called #AniMY to representing Animasi Malaysia and Kontinjen Animasi, special for National Day.

-The Role of Government
+The role of Government

 The Government of Malaysia, through its agencies, Multimedia Development Corporation and Malaysia Animation Creative Content Centre (MAC3) supports the industry by giving funding through grant scheme and providing world-class facilities to some key-players.
 The grants include Start-up Funds, Intellectual Property Grant Scheme and MAC3 Co-Production Fund.

-Malaysia are one of the two countries in ASEAN that it's animation industry being provided fund by the government, the other one is Singapore.
+Malaysia is one of the two countries in ASEAN where its animation industry is funded by the government, the other one being Singapore.